Evolution of networks with multiple junctions: The behavior of the flow at a singular time

-If instead $x_0\in\partial\Omega$, the only two possibilities for $\SS^\infty_\tt$ are the static flows given by: \begin{itemize} \item a halfline; \item two concurring halflines forming an angle of $120$ degrees. \end{itemize} For both these two situation the thesis is obtained by going back to the case in which $x_0\in\Omega$, with the ``reflection construction'' we described just before Section~\ref{novan}. \end{proof}
+If instead $x_0\in\partial\Omega$, the only two possibilities for $\SS^\infty_\tt$ are the static flows given by: \begin{itemize} \item a halfline; \item two concurring halflines forming an angle of $120$ degrees. \end{itemize} For both these two situation the thesis is obtained by going back to the case in which $x_0\in\Omega$, with the ``reflection construction'' we described at the end of Section~\ref{geopropsub}. \end{proof}

+\begin{rem} Obviously, the conclusion of this proposition holds when $\SS_0$ is a tree (globally), since it remains so during the flow. \end{rem}

 \begin{prop} Let $\mathbb{S}_t$ be a smooth flow in the maximal time interval $[0,T)$ for the initial network $\mathbb{S}_0$.
 Let $x_0$ be a reachable point for the flow such that the sequence of rescaled curvature flows $\SS^{\mu_i}_\tt$ around $(x_0,T)$, as in Proposition~\ref{thm:shrinkingnetworks.1}, as $i\to\infty$, converges, in $C^{1,\alpha}\loc \cap W^{2,2}\loc$, for almost all $\tt\in (-\infty, 0)$ and for any $\alpha \in (0,1/2)$, to a limit degenerate static flow $\SS^\infty_\tt$ given by a standard cross.
 Then,